Sexuality and disability: In contemporary society

 Individuals with disabilities are rarely regarded in society as sexy or believed to be sexually active.
 When sex and disability are linked, it is common for marginalization to occur.
 Many people shy away from the idea that individuals with disabilities can have sex.
 This is due to a lack of information on the subject.
 Popular scholarly texts on disability rarely discuss sex, conversely disability is rarely discussed in the field of sexuality studies.
 Disability studies is a new field, it is just recently beginning to have a voice in the scholarly communities.
 Cultural theory on HIV and AIDS is one area of study that has broadly considered disability and sex.
-Since the AIDS epidemic the queer community have been including physical and intellectually Individuals with disabilities in their activist interventions.
-But even with these efforts, the correlation between sexuality and disability are not discussed in disability studies.
+Since the AIDS epidemic, the queer community have been including physically and intellectually disabled individuals in their activist interventions.
+Even with these efforts, the correlation between sexuality and disability are not discussed in disability studies.

-In society it is widely believed that women with disabilities are asexual.
-One reason for this belief is that Individuals with disabilities are seen as eternal children.
+In society, it is widely believed that women with disabilities are asexual.
+One reason for this belief is that individuals with disabilities are seen as eternal children.
 Others see the intertwine of sex and disability as an acrobatic act.
 It is difficult for many people to imagine an individual with a disability having sex, because of the restricting impairments.
 Viewing women with disabilities as asexual has issues.
-In contemporary United States women with disabilities are not viewed as physically attractive because society does not view them as sexually desirable.
+In contemporary United States, women with disabilities are not viewed as physically attractive because society does not view them as sexually desirable.
 This results in women with disabilities to be limited and constrained in their capacity to love and be loved.

-In the United States pleasure and sex have been largely ignored, especially when it comes to individuals with disabilities.
+In the United States, pleasure and sex have been largely ignored, especially when it comes to individuals with disabilities.
 Medical facilities, public schools, and religious groups have created a "don't ask don't tell" policy when it comes to sex education.
-The United States government has spent over 500 million dollars funding a program that restricts public schools from teaching sex in the classroom.

 The idea that sex is meant for reproduction can be damaging to the sexual lives of individuals with disabilities.
 Because some disabilities restrict an individual from having children, the idea of this person having sex is eliminated.
-Additionally the hereditary nature of certain disabilities may make caregivers of disabled adults uncomfortable allowing them to engage in sexual activity.
+Additionally, the hereditary nature of certain disabilities may make caregivers of disabled adults uncomfortable allowing them to engage in sexual activity.
 There also exists a history of forced sterilization of disabled people, such as the Buck v.
 Bell case legalizing the practice in the US and the Law for the Prevention of Hereditarily Diseased Offspring mandating disabled people be sterilized in Nazi Germany.